jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CZ 9 Available capital distribution amount: 1965 and 1985–1992
 Section CD 44(7)﻿(e)
 (1) For the purposes of section CD 44(7)﻿(e) (Available capital distribution amount), a company derives a capital gain amount if—
-  (a) before 1 April 1988, a net profit or gain was derived by the company to which section 4(5) of the Income Tax Act 1976 applied immediately before those provisions were repealed by section 31(1) of the Income Tax Amendment Act (No 5) 1988; or
+  (a) before 1 April 1988, a net profit or gain was derived by the company to which section 4(5) of the Income Tax Act 1976 applied immediately before that provision was repealed by section 31(1) of the Income Tax Amendment Act (No 5) 1988; or
   (b) an amount is derived by the company that is attributable to—
     (i) a deduction allowed in the 1985–86 or 1986–87 tax year for livestock under section 86E of the Income Tax Act 1976; or (ii) a revaluation of livestock in any of the 1986–87 to 1991–92 tax years under section 86A of the Income Tax Act 1976; or